Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra * Amsha - Varga

 the native is not harmed by long journeys, but rather one's career and social standing are advanced through contact with exotic lands and foreign religions.
 Meditation time bears financial fruit - often because the native learns thereby psychic skills for creating wealth through imagination, rather than through material effort. (bhava-8 is the seat of Tantra.) ruler-of-12 ruling"loss of ego" normally depletes the native 's "cultural capital" by causing him to live as an alien in foreign lands, where his appearance is unattractive and his habits misunderstood.

 However, with ruler-of-12 in bhava-8, native's long journeys enhance his identity in his homeland and raise his esteem in foreign lands.
-S/he will often with this yoga return as a traveler to ancient lands where s/he had been in the priesthood, in parallel lives . fortune through foreign things.
+S/he may with this yoga return as a traveler to ancient lands where s/he had been in the priesthood, in parallel lives . fortune through foreign things.
 Auspicious houses are deeply damaged when their lord occupies a dushthamsha.

 yuvati-pati-7 -in-bhava-8 is famous for destroying the life of the spouse.
 It may cause death or divorce (psycho-emotional death) but this situation is always perilous for marriage, and usually signifies remarriage after great effort expended in the first marriage - to no avail.